Written by Sara Chaca, Attorney – Abogada

 – The cost of the Notary fees for the Closed Testament is generally $0 (i.e. FREE) if one is a Senior Citizen of age 65+; otherwise the Notary fees are around $450 for anyone under the age of 65 at the time of making and notarizing their Will.

-Surely, there are some other minor concerns and issues with respect to effectively dotting the “i’s” and crossing the “t’s”, but the above provides a sufficient foundation for purposes of a foreigner’s understanding of the boiler plate requirements for creating and certifying a Will here in Ecuador.
+There are some other minor concerns and issues with respect to effectively dotting the “i’s” and crossing the “t’s”, but the above provides a sufficient foundation for purposes of a foreigner’s understanding of the boiler plate requirements for creating and certifying a Will here in Ecuador.
+As an entirely separate matter from that which is stated in this article regarding Ecuador Wills for property owned in Ecuador, the decision/determination of what to do with one’s remains upon their passing (i.e. Cremation or Burial) and how to do so as well, is explained in detail within the following clickable link to another article I wrote on “CuencaHighLife” about that particular theme specifically: https://cuencahighlife.com/the-best-end-of-life-plan-in-ecuador/.
 Of course, each individual person’s situation is always unique, and so an in person meeting with your Ecuadorian Attorney with respect to your own particular facts and circumstances is certainly in line with good and proper planning acumen.
 This will enable you to see fit, in intelligently administrating the legacy that your golden years here in Ecuador will glean unto and for the benefit of your family and respective heirs, in and of their own future and right path forward, following your own life’s light having shined brightly, and hopefully brilliantly at that, here in beautiful Ecuador.